Waikato/meka/README.txt

 For a list of included methods and 'quick-start' command line examples,
 	see: http://meka.sourceforge.net/methods.html

-Release Notes, Version 1.7.6
+Release Notes, Version 1.7.7
 ----------------------------

-This is a minor release, fixing a few minor issues.
+This is a minor release, adding new features and fixing some bugs, including:

-	- Updateable classifiers are now moved to subfolders incremental/ and incremental/meta
-	- Updateable classifiers are now set with a sensible default classifier (HoeffdingTree), and BRUpdateable in the case of meta incremental classifiers
-	- Javadoc comments are cleaned up
-	- Some unused branches of weka/ and moa/ were removed
-	- Some overly stringent unit tests were changed
+	- Fixed a bug which caused Meka to crash when using RandomForest as a base classifier
+	- Can now visualize certain base classifiers, for example, J48.
+Just right-click 'Show Graphs' in the GUI results History
+	- Other improvements to the GUI such as
+		- an Open Recent option
+		- a Save Model option to the GUI results History
+	- MCC classifier (and derivatives) now run faster in the case that no chain-search is made
+	- OS-specific Meka home directories
 	- Recent changes are reflected in the tutorial